neha-nayeem/web-scraping-challenge/README.md

 **Step 2 - MongoDB and Flask Application**

+The web scraping application can be viewed at:

 ## Step 1: Scraping

 Initial scraping of the following websites was completed using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter: